 You've heard that to lose weight, you must eat less and move more.
 But understanding just how much more to move can be confusing.
-How many calories you should burn a day or a week to lose weight depends on many factors — including your weight-loss goal, how much you're eating and how you're burning those calories.
+How many calories per day or a week you should burn to lose weight depends on many factors — including your weight-loss goal, how much you're eating and how you're burning those calories.